Key Italy talks amid fears of snap poll

 If President Mattarella decides to call snap elections - that would suit the two eurosceptic parties, the BBC's James Reynolds in Rome says.

-Current opinion polls suggest that they are re in a strong position to win an early vote - which may centre on the nature of Italy's relationship with the EU.
+Current opinion polls suggest that they are in a strong position to win an early vote - which may centre on the nature of Italy's relationship with the EU.

 But other parties also appear keen to see a fresh poll.